dorongii/dorongii.github.io/about.md

 ---
 layout: about
 title: "About"
-author: "Zoe"
+author: "Joy"
 permalink: /about/
 ---

 ## Who am I?
-대한민국에서 살고 있는 20대 여성 개발자입니다.<br>
-남들만 없는 고양이를 한마리 키우고 있는 성공한 인생(?)을 살고 있습니다.

-I'm a woman developer living in Korea, Republic of.<br>
+I'm a woman programmer from the Republic of Korea.<br>
-I'm living a successful life with a cat that other people don't have.

-> 저는 있어요, 고양이!
-Look at my cat!
+Look at my *beautiful cat!*
 <img class="square_photo" src="/assets/image/coco2.jpeg">

 ## I Like...
 * Drawing
-* Designing
+* Singing
 * Reading Books (also Comic books)
 * Playing Games
 * Watching movie and tv drama